-Snap’s first GUI is Grafana!
+Snap’s First GUI Is Grafana!

 Snap has been a beautiful CLI-based tool for 4 months now.
 I shared how to get up and running last time and there’s more command-line tutorials to come (or you can always checkout the README).
 Today, however, is a special day for a totally different reason.